 Testimonials

-Not only do I use Emily for text support but I also have a weekly session with her to fully flesh things out.
-The text support has probably been my savior, being able to reach out at a moments notice to talk about what is going on and to get a nonjudgemental response that challenges my urges and eating disorder thoughts is very helpful.
+The text support has probably been my savior.
+Being able to reach out at a moment’s notice and get a nonjudgmental response that challenges my urges and eating disorder thoughts.

-I still have a ton of work to do for recovery but getting to the place I’m at now where I use coping skills instead of a behavior is something I’m not sure I really believed was possible.”
+I’m now getting to a place where I use coping skills instead of a behavior, something I’m not sure I really believed was possible.”

 • Client, Netherlands